ambrosdavid/EventMap/README.md

 <p>This project primarily relies on AWS infrastructure, with other APIs and services also utilized, such as Google Maps API, Google OAuth, MongoDB Atlas Serverless, and Paypal.</p>
 <p>The purpose of this repository is to showcase a demo of the project's complete architecture and functionality.
 The entire project was built from scratch by me.</p>
 <p>The code for this project is stored in private repositories.
 For more information on accessing it, please contact me directly.</p>
-<p>As the founder of this startup, my primary goal in creating this events website was to push my skills to their limit and learn as much as possible throughout the development process.
-By undertaking the challenge of building this project from the ground up, I gained invaluable experience in every aspect of software engineering - from design to development, deployment, testing, debugging and beyond.
-Through this project, I gained a comprehensive understanding of the full spectrum of development processes and the intricacies of creating a successful online platform.
-I have made it to the end of this long journey and </p>

 </div>

 Respectively for front-end and back-end the following tools have been used: